24 Different Types of Bees in Michigan

 This bee prefers to nest in sandy soil or dry grass, making it easy to spot in Michigan’s fields and meadows.

 Uniquely, the Orange-Legged Furrow Bee is one of many types of bees in Michigan.
-Other bee species that can be found in the state include the Large Carpenter Bee, the European Honey Bee, and the Bumble Bee.
+Other bee species found in the state include the Large Carpenter Bee, the European Honey Bee, and the Bumble Bee.

 Each of these bees plays an important role in pollinating Michigan’s flowers and plants, helping to maintain the state’s unique biodiversity.